Elizabeth Sharrow

 My C.V. is available here.

-My book, Equality Unfulfilled: How Title IX's Policy Design Undermines Change to College Sports (with James Druckman, 2023), is out with Cambridge University Press in their Studies in Gender and Politics series.
-It was awarded the 2024 Society of Professors of Education Outstanding Book Award.
+My book, Equality Unfulfilled: How Title IX's Policy Design Undermines Change to College Sports (with James Druckman, 2023), is published with Cambridge University Press in their Studies in Gender and Politics series.
+It was awarded the 2024 Gladys M. Kammerer Award for the best book on U.S. national policy from the American Political Science Association and the 2024 Society of Professors of Education Outstanding Book Award.

 My scholarship is published in American Politics Research; the Journal of Women, Policy & Politics; Laws; Political Behavior; Political Communication; Political Research Quarterly; Politics & Gender; Politics, Groups, and Identities; Public Opinion Quarterly; Race and Social Problems; Social Science Quarterly; TSQ: Transgender Studies Quarterly; the Oxford Bibliographies in Political Science, and in Stating the Family: New Directions in the Study of American Politics (eds.
 Julie Novkov and Carol Nackenoff, University Press of Kansas, 2020).
 It is featured in the New York Times, The Washington Post, The Conversation, the Boston Globe, Vox, the Scholars Strategy Network, the Gender Policy Report of the Humphrey School of Public Affairs, the Women's Sports Foundation blog, and on National Public Radio.
 I am the recipient of the 2022 Best Paper Award (with James Druckman) from the Education Politics & Policy Section of the American Political Science Association, and the 2021 Politics, Groups, and Identities Best Article Award from the Western Political Science Association.